The Cambridgeshire Care Home

 Purpose built & delivering the highest possible standards of care and hospitality for your loved one.

 Situated on the outskirts of historic Cambridge, The Cambridgeshire Care Home is an attractive modern, purpose-built care home, providing residential, nursing, dementia and respite care for up to 72 elderly people.
-Close to local transport and amenities, they are just four miles away from Cambridge and two miles away from Addenbrookes Hospital and The Royal Papworth Hospital.
+Close to local transport and amenities, they are just four miles away from Cambridge and two miles away from Addenbrookes Hospital and Royal Papworth Hospital.

-The Cambridgeshire Care Home also offers residents a choice of lounges where they can chat, relax and take in the beautiful landscaped gardens, as well as enjoy an aperitif before dining whilst choosing from the fine dining menus.
+The Cambridgeshire Care Home also offers residents a choice of lounges and libraries where they can chat, relax and take in the beautiful landscaped gardens, as well as enjoy an aperitif before dining whilst choosing from the fine dining menus.

 First Care Homes are passionate about ensuring residents continue to lead active lives and play a fulfilling role in the local community, to whatever extent they wish.